Lamborghini Arena: An Event for all the Senses

 It is rare to see both versions of the Diablo SE30 on the same day

-The concept was based according to Stefan Winkelmann on a holistic presentation of the brand.
+The concept was based according to Stephan Winkelmann on a holistic presentation of the brand.
 This meant that the different areas such as new cars, racing cars, restoration, and certification of classic cars, etc. were presented to the guests in themed areas.

 Visitors had the unique opportunity to admire the performance of the Essenza SCV12, a racetrack hypercar produced in a limited run of 40 units, which will thrill fans with the roar of its 830 hp naturally aspirated V12 engine.